suffolklibraries/lgc/content/collections/events/west-stow-a-celebration.md

         text: website
 booking_link: 'https://www.weststow.org/whats-on/booking.cfm?ins=936990'
 cta: |-
-  The event is run by West Stow Anglo-Saxon Village, for more information please get in touch via:
+  The event is run by West Stow Anglo-Saxon Village, for more information please visit their website:

   [https://www.weststow.org](https://www.weststow.org)
-updated_by: 73585618-b2c6-4117-9078-fe4dcc123fca
+updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1648048008
+updated_at: 1648206294
+attendance_information: 'Open to all'
 ---
-More than 50 years after the excavation ended, West Stow continues to unearth the past about our Anglo-Saxon ancestors…
+FREE entry this weekend at West Stow and come face to face with one of the Anglo-Saxons who was buried there!